 Build issues such as incorrect dependencies in requirements.txt and errors in pre- or post-build scripts will appear in these logs.
-Errors also appear if your requirements file is not exactly named requirements.txt or does not appear in the root folder of your project.
+Errors also appear if your requirements file isn't exactly named requirements.txt or doesn't appear in the root folder of your project.

 Open SSH session in browser

 To make open a direct SSH session with your container, your app should be running.

 Paste the following URL into your browser and replace

 <app-name> with your app name:

 If you're not yet authenticated, you're required to authenticate with your Azure subscription to connect.
 Once authenticated, you see an in-browser shell, where you can run commands inside your container.

 Any changes you make outside the /home directory are stored in the container itself and don't persist beyond an app restart.

 To open a remote SSH session from your local machine, see Open SSH session from remote shell.